nyx-project/vyhub-documentation/docs/dev/game_clients.md

 - Create a mapping from `Game group name` -> `VyHub Group`.
 How the game group name is retrieved is explained in the `Sync groups` chapter (use `group.mappings`).

-- With this prerequisite, we can not create a function that sets the group of a user.
+- With this prerequisite, we can now create a function that sets the group of a user.
 The function should take the player id, group name, length of membership and processor id as parameters.
 In this function, we create a new membership with the API: